-Sophia Saeed has over 20 years of finance experience, spanning roles in accounting, mergers and acquisition (M&A) advisory, corporate development and investor relations.
-Ms. Saeed is the Vice President of Investor Relations at Scotiabank, where she plays a pivotal role in fostering relationships with key stakeholders including investors, equity research analysts and ratings agencies.
-Prior to moving to Investor Relations, Ms. Saeed held progressively senior roles in M&A advisory during her investment banking career at BMO Capital Markets and has a track record of completed international and domestic M&A transactions as a corporate development executive in both the financial services and infrastructure sectors.
+Sophia Saeed has over 25 years of corporate experience, spanning roles in audit, mergers and acquisition (M&A) advisory, corporate development, investor relations and operations.
+Ms. Saeed is the Senior Vice President and Chief Operating Officer of the International Banking division at Scotiabank, where she oversees the execution of the strategic agenda to support business growth, and improve operational effectiveness across 15 countries.
+Prior to this role, Ms. Saeed was Vice President, Investor Relations and Vice President, Strategic Transactions at Scotiabank, and held progressively senior roles during her investment banking career at BMO Capital Markets, where she established a track record of executing international and domestic M&A transactions in the infrastructure and financial services sectors.
 Ms. Saeed also serves as a Director on the Board of Family Service Toronto.
 Ms. Saeed is a Chartered Professional Accountant and has a BA from the University of Toronto and an MBA from the Ivey Business School.